jetstream-cloud/js2docs/docs/general/policies.md

 Unlike Atmosphere on Jetstream1, floating ip numbers (also called public IPs) can be retained by an allocation for a virtual machine as long as needed under all Jetstream2 interfaces.
 As long as the IP number is in use by a virtual machine, whether active or not, it may be retained.

 As IP addresses are a scarce resource, any IP numbers that are not in use may be reclaimed by the system without warning based on need.

+### Network Quota Policies

+By default, every project on Jetstream2 is started with a **network quota = 1**, in part to maximize available IP addresses as well as decrease the time needed for periodic maintenance.
+Each project can submit a help request to increase this quota along with justification for the increase.